djepar/djepar.github.io/BlogEntry.md

 ### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
 Finished the malicious software session and start the network attacks session.

+## 16 october
+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+Finished the second challenge of Week 2.
+## Math
+Finished the quizz for the first week of algebra and finished the 2 videos of the week after that.

+### React Documentation
+Finish reading Queueing a Series of State Updates

+### Building Interactive Web Pages Using Modern JavaScript by NIIT
+Start the course and watch some of the Week 1 video.

+### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+Read more about DDoS and start the section of Other Attacks.

+### Codewars
+Finish the rgb converter